ISI-MIP/isimip-files-api/README.md

 }
 ```

-Performing the initial request again, or performing a `GET` on the url given in `job_url` will give an update on the job status, e.g.
+Performing the initial request again, or performing a `GET` on the url given in `job_url`, will give an update on the job status, e.g.

 ```
 {